everknow/decent-requirements/README.md

 - interoperate with existing legal entities and contracts.
 - enable the efficient, transparent and cost-effective re-distribution of profits to rightholders in the underlying creative assets.

-**COULD**
-- be profitably licensed by 3rd party media entities, services or organisations.
+**COULD** be profitably licensed by 3rd party media entities, services or organisations.

 ### APPS,INTERFACES & EXPERIENCES

 Partners
-**MUST**
-- develop bespoke apps, interfaces and experiences for creative networks that utilise the Web3 media stack.
+**MUST** develop bespoke apps, interfaces and experiences for creative networks that utilise the Web3 media stack.

+Partners
 **COULD**
 - create a service that aggregates the output of all creative networks through a globally accessible service.
 - develop a publicly owned, operated and accessible Web3 media streaming service.